saylerb/mac-playbook/README.md

 ```

 To automatically generate and setup ssh keys for github, the playbook needs a
 github api token.
-Go to github settings, personal access tokens and generate
+Go to github settings > developer settings > personal access
-one.
-When generating a new key, make sure to select the correct scopes.
-For
+tokens and generate one.
+When generating a new key, make sure to select the
-example, if you want to programmically add a public key to github, check the
+correct scopes.
+For example, if you want to programmically add a public key to
-`admin:public_key` scope.
-When you're done, copy the API key to your clipboard.
+github, check the `admin:public_key` scope.
+When you're done, copy the API key
-Then run the command below to add the key to an environment variable so the
+to your clipboard.
+Then run the command below to add the key to an environment
-ansible script can read it out:
+variable so the ansible script can read it out:

 ```bash
 export GITHUB_API_TOKEN=`pbpaste`